 1.05: Final Decision and Order and Miscellaneous Provisions.

 (1) In General.
-Every Final Decision and Order of the Board requires the concurrence of at least four members, or of a majority of the Board if it has more than one vacancy.
-If the Hearing Officer is a member of the Board, his or her vote counts in the event the Board is not otherwise able to reach a final decision.
+Every Final Decision and Order of the Board requires the concurrence of at least four members.

 (2) Sanctions.
-In disposition of disciplinary charges brought by the Board, the Board may revoke, suspend, or cancel the certificate of registration, or reprimand, censure, impose a fine not to exceed $10,000 for each classification of violation, require the performance of up to 100 hours of public service, in a manner and at a time and place to be determined by the Board, require a course of education or training or otherwise discipline or limit the practice of the physician.
+In disposition of disciplinary charges brought by the Board, the Board may revoke, suspend, cancel the certificate of registration, reprimand, censure, impose a fine not to exceed $10,000 for each classification of violation, require the performance of up to 100 hours of public service, in a manner and at a time and place to be determined by the Board, require a course of education or training or otherwise discipline or limit the practice of the physician.
 A reprimand is a severe censure.
+Sanctions may be imposed according to M.G.L. c.
+112, § 5 and c.
+112, § 61.
+A Probation Agreement may be required by the Committee as a condition of the stay of an indefinite suspension.
+Failure to comply with the terms of a Probation Agreement may result in the immediate suspension of the physician’s license to practice medicine.

-(3) Nature and Effect, Generally.
+(3) Effective Date of Sanction.
 Any order of the Board which imposes a sanction as a result of a disciplinary action is effective immediately, unless the Board orders otherwise.

 (a) Suspension.
 A licensee whose certificate is suspended for a period of time is automatically reinstated upon expiration of the suspension period.